220.127.116.11 Child support case ended - payer not a parent of the child

 Effect on the payer's entitlement to FTB

-Where the payer is found not to be the parent, DCME can no longer be classed as child maintenance.
+Where the payer is found not to be the parent, the amounts paid can no longer be classed as DCME.
 For re-reconciliation to occur, an amended ATI must be provided, the result of which will be either a nil result or an FTB overpayment.

 Given the nature and outcome of these cases for the payer, in some circumstances it may be appropriate to waive the overpayment.
 The following guidelines apply to determine whether or not the payer should repay the FTB overpayment.